Tuscan Panzanella Salad

 Notes

-• If you using fresh bread, I suggest to slicing it and leave it in the countertop covered with a kitchen towel overnight, so it will stale and be ready next day or you can pop it in the oven for a couple of minutes to dry it a bit.
+• If you using fresh bread, I suggest slicing it and leaving it on the countertop covered with a kitchen towel overnight, so it will stale and be ready the next day.
+Or you can pop it in the oven for a couple of minutes to dry it a bit.

 • Allow panzanella salad to rest overnight, the flavors will infuse bread resulting in a more flavored dish.